xfiveco/project-template/README.md

 2. Install [Ruby](http://www.ruby-lang.org) (skip if you have it installed already)

 3. Install [Sass](http://sass-lang.com/install) from the command line (skip if you have it installed already)

         gem install sass

 4. Install Grunt from the command line (skip if you have it installed already)

         npm install -g grunt-cli

-5. Install [Bower](http://bower.io) from the command line (skip if you have it installed)

-        npm install -g bower

-6. Install node packages (while in root project folder):
+5. Install node packages (while in root project folder):

         npm install

-7. Install bower dependencies (while in root project folder):

-        bower install

-8. Build the project
+6. Build the project

         grunt

-9. Open your browser at [http://localhost/your_project_folder](http://localhost/your_project_folder)
+7. Open your browser at [http://localhost/your_project_folder](http://localhost/your_project_folder)

 ## Development